 A new analysis of data has found no conclusive evidence of gravitational waves from the early universe, showing that much of the signal detected by BICEP2/Keck is coming from dust in the Milky Way.

-A joint analysis of data from the Planck space mission and the ground-based experiment BICEP2 has found no conclusive evidence of gravitational waves from the birth of our universe, despite earlier reports of a possible detection.
+A joint analysis of data from the Planck space mission and the ground-based experiment BICEP2 has found no conclusive evidence of gravitational waves from the birth of our universe, despite earlier reports of possible detection.
 The collaboration between the teams has resulted in the most precise knowledge yet of what signals from the ancient gravitational waves should look like, aiding future searches.

 Planck is a European Space Agency mission with significant NASA contributions.
 BICEP2 and its sister project, the Keck Array, are based at the South Pole and funded by the National Science Foundation, also with NASA contributions.

 “By analyzing both sets of data together, we could get a more definitive picture of what’s going on than we could with either dataset alone,” said Charles Lawrence, the U.S. project scientist for Planck at NASA’s Jet Propulsion Laboratory, Pasadena, California.
 “The joint analysis shows that much of the signal detected by BICEP2/Keck is coming from dust in the Milky Way, but we cannot rule out a gravitational wave signal at a low level.
 This is a good example of how progress is made in science, one step at a time.”